Behavioral health services provide support for patients and their families.

 Saranac Lake, NY 12983

-The Colby Center for Psychiatry, our 12-bed acute care unit specializing in short-term inpatient services, is dedicated to serving the acute mental health needs of individuals 55 years of age and older.
-This vital service is provided by a skilled staff of doctors and nurses who offer daily group sessions to help patients alleviate symptoms and enhance coping skills.
+The Colby Center Senior Behavioral Health Unit, a 12-bed acute care unit specializing in short-term inpatient services, is dedicated to serving the acute mental health needs of individuals 55 years of age and older.
+This vital service is provided by a skilled staff of psychiatrists, a psychiatric nurse practitioner, social workers and nurses who offer daily group sessions to help patients alleviate symptoms and enhance coping skills.
 Families are often included in treatment planning to assist the patient in the transition to an active health lifestyle.
-Weekly support group meetings are available for family members and caregivers.

 Michael D. Upton, M.D.